Trekking Ngawal To Manang On The Annapurna Circuit

 Arriving in Braka the town is fairly abandoned, though I head into a hotel and grab a bottle of Sprite.
 This is what I have been craving and it goes down perfectly!
 According to the guidebooks, this is supposedly quite a popular town.
 Perhaps that has changed over the years or maybe we just have bad luck.
 Anyway, after a quick break, we continue the path to Manang ready to have lunch for today.

 The walk between Braka and Manang is easy along the road.
 The only thing is we have to dodge the occasional vehicle coming towards us.

 Walking through a welcome sign we know we have finally made it to Manang.
-The crowds here are abundant with a town fill of both tourists and locals alike.
+The crowds here are abundant with a town full of both tourists and locals alike.
 Walking through the village around us is huge hotels and guesthouses.
 Some even three stories high!

 From Manang you have some of the most incredible sights on the trail.
 With views of Annapurna III and Gangapurna right above the town, as well as the gorgeous looking Gangapurna glacier which seems so close.
 This glacier is massive as well stretching over some several hundred meters.

 Manang is the village on the Annapurna Circuit where it is encouraged to have a rest day.
 As of this sometimes the town can be quite booked up in the high season with people staying multiple nights at a time rather than the regular one night.

 Manang is quite a happening town and is the perfect place to stock up on supplies such as snacks, warm clothes and sunblock.
 There are also a few video halls showing English films every afternoon and even a bakery.
 This is also the last place to see a doctor in case you decide to purchase altitude medication, antibiotics and painkillers.
 You never know when you will need them!
 The doctors here are western trained and are used to trekkers with common hiking issues.